microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/itemanalytics.md

 ms.date: 09/14/2017
 title: ItemAnalytics
 ---
-# ItemAnalytics resource type
+# itemAnalytics resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-The **ItemAnalytics** resource provides analytics about activities that took place on an item.
+The **itemAnalytics** resource provides analytics about activities that took place on an item.
+This resource is currently only available on SharePoint and OneDrive for Business.

-Currently only available on SharePoint and OneDrive for Business.
+You can also use the [getActivitiesByInterval][] API to retrieve analytics over a custom time range or interval.

-**Note:** ItemAnalytics is in a limited Preview and not yet available to all tenants.
+**Note:** The **itemAnalytics** resource is in a limited preview and is not yet available to all tenants.

 ## JSON representation